modulos-en-micropython

 Sometimes we will need to install modules developed by the community.
 That is, what we normally call “libraries” (which in MicroPython will be modules).

-In the next tutorial, we will see how we can download and use libraries developed by third parties in our projects.
+In the next tutorial, we will see how to download and use libraries developed by third parties in our projects.